NephosIntegration/Formula.SimpleRepo/README.md

 }
 ```

-Since we want to allow constraint binding against all of the current properties on our model, we can extend our Todo model and add an aditional field called DetailsLike.
+Since we want to allow constraint binding against all of the current properties on our model, we can extend our Todo model and add an additional field called DetailsLike.

 ```c#
 public class TodoConstraints : Todo